ffxstyleguide/styleguide-afr/readme/index.md

 {% endhighlight %}

 Under `collections` add your section name, indented 4 spaces and followed by a colon.
 On the line below add `output: true`, indented 8 spaces.
 Be sure to indent correctly or Jekyll will not process your collection.

+If you wish the section to be indexed in the main navigation, set the menu variable to the number the section should occupy in the menu order.

 Then you need to create the collection folder.
 Add a new folder at root level and give it the section name preceded by an underscore.